-3. Indian Tribe ("tribe")/TDHE means any tribe, band, nation or other organized group or a community of Indians, including any Alaska native village, regional, or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act, and that is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians pursuant to the Indian Self Determination and Education Act of 1975, or any state-recognized tribe eligible for assistance under section 4 (12)(C) of NAHASDA.
-Tribally Designated Housing Entity (TDHE) means a tribally designated housing entity as defined by Section 4(21) of NAHASDA.
+4. Indian Tribe means any tribe, band, nation, or other organized group or a community of Indians, including any

+Alaska Native village, regional, or village corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act, and that is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians pursuant to the Indian Self Determination and Education Act of 1975, or any state-recognized tribe eligible for assistance under section 4 (12)(C) of NAHASDA.

-4. MTW PHAs
+5. MTW PHAs.
 New and renewal PHAs that are under MTW agreements with HUD may qualify for funding under this NOFA if the PHA administers an FSS program.
-When determining the size of a new applicant, MTW PHA's HUD approved FSS program, the PHA may request the number of FSS slots reflected in the PHA's MTW agreement be used instead of the number in the PHA's FSS Action Plan.
+When determining the size of a new applicant, MTW PHA's HUD-approved FSS program, the PHA may request the number of FSS slots reflected in the PHA's MTW agreement be used instead of the number in the PHA's FSS Action Plan.
+However, this number must be at least 25 in order to qualify as a new applicant program slots.

-5. FSS Program Size
+16. FSS Program Size.
 The total number of PH FSS program slots identified in the applicant's HUD-approved PH FSS Action Plan, or, if requested by MTW PHA applicants, the number of slots in the applicant's MTW agreement.
-The total may include both voluntary and mandatory PH FSS program slots.
+The total may include both voluntary and mandatory PH FSS

-6. Action Plan

-Describes the policies and procedures of the PHA or tribe/TDHE for operation of a local FSS program.
-For a full description of the minimum amount of information the Action Plan must contain, please see 24 CFR 984.201.
+7. Action Plan.
+Describes the policies and procedures of the PHA or tribe/ TDHE for operation of a local FSS program.
+For a full description of the minimum amount of information that the Action Plan must contain, please see 24 CFR 984.201.

-7. Positive Graduation Percentage

-A percentage that will be computed by HUD and used to determine funding order under this NOFA.
-It is the percent of public housing FSS families that have successfully graduated from the program as shown in FSS exit reports submitted to HUD on the Form HUD- 50058 or as otherwise reported to HUD by MTW PHAs.
+8. Positive Graduation Percentage.
+The percent of public housing FSS families that have successfully graduated from the program between October 1, 2000, and the publication date of this NOFA as shown in FSS exit reports submitted to HUD on Form HUD-50058 or as otherwise reported to HUD by MTW PHAs.
 The data source is Form HUD-52767 as well as HUD's PIC data system records of Form HUD-50058 PH FSS program exit reports that were effective between October 1, 2000, and the publication date of this NOFA.

-8. The Number of PH FSS Program Participants

-The total number of families shown in HUD's PIC data system as enrolled in the applicant's PH FSS program on the publication date of this NOFA, plus the number of families that successfully completed their PH FSS contracts in the applicant's program between October 1, 2000, and the publication date of this NOFA.
+9. The Number of PH FSS Program Participants.
+The total number of families formerly or currently enrolled in the applicant's PH FSS program between October 1, 2000 and the publication date of this NOFA.
+For renewal applicants funded for the first time under the 2006 NOFA, please use the enrollments anticipated by the due date of this NOFA.
+The data source is Form HUD-52767 as well as HUD's PIC data system records of Form HUD-50058 reports that were effective between October 1, 2000, and the publication date of this NOFA.

-9. Percentage of Families with Positive FSS Escrow Balances

-A percentage that will be computed by HUD and used to determine funding order under this NOFA.
-It is the number of PH FSS families with positive escrow balances as a percentage of PH FSS families with FSS progress reports submitted to HUD on the Form HUD-50058 or as otherwise reported to HUD by MTW PHAs.
-The data source is Form HUD-52767 as well as HUD's PIC data system records of Form HUD-50058 PH FSS program progress reports that were effective between October 1, 2000, and the publication date of this NOFA or as otherwise reported to HUD by MTW PHAs.
+10. Percentage of Families with Positive FSS Escrow Balances.
+The number of current or former PH FSS families with positive escrow balances as a percentage of total number of PH FSS program participants.
+The data source is Form HUD-52767 as well as HUD's PIC data system records of Form HUD-50058 PH FSS program progress reports that were effective between October 1, 2000, and the publication date of this NOFA, or as otherwise reported to HUD by MTW PHAs.